scylladb/scylladb/tools/toolchain/README.md

 and use the resulting image.

+Note: if using `podman build` instead of `docker build`, add `--format docker` so that old docker clients can understand the image manifest:

+    podman build --format docker --no-cache --pull -f tools/toolchain/Dockerfile .

 ## Publishing an image

 If you're a maintainer, you can tag the image and push it